navn0306/CensusAnalyser/README.md

 TestCase3- Given the State Census CSV file with incorrect type, Should throw exception.
 -This is a Sad Test Case to verify if the exception is raised.

+TestCase4- Given the State Census CSV file with Delimiter type, Should throw exception.
+-This is a Sad Test Case to verify if the exception is raised.